Google search results omits Biden’s presidency

 Former president Joe Biden’s reign in the Oval Office was completely removed from the Google search results for the term “US Presidents” for a time on Thursday morning.

-The glitch was fixed around 2:00am Eastern time, it’s not clear for how long Biden was written out of Google’s history.
-The list gave President Donald Trump has having served as the last two presidents of the United States before normal service resumes, naming president’s Obama, W. Bush, Clinton etc.
+The glitch was fixed around 2am Eastern time; it’s not clear for how long Biden was written out of Google’s history.
+The list gave President Donald Trump as having served as the last two presidents of the United States.
+The list was correct before that, naming Presidents Obama, Bush, Clinton and so on.

 The erasing of the Biden administration was first noticed by BlueSky users, many of whom believed it was big tech’s latest attempt to cosy up to Trump.

-On Monday, the biggest names in Silicon Valley, Apple CEO Tim Cook, Meta founder Mark Zuckerberg and Google CEO Sundar Pichai joined ‘First Buddy’ Elon Musk to watch Trump become inaugurated as the 47th president.
-Musk later stole the headlines following an appearance at a rally in which he made an “odd salute.”
+On Monday, the biggest names in Silicon Valley, Apple CEO Tim Cook, Meta founder Mark Zuckerberg and Google CEO Sundar Pichai, joined “First Buddy” Elon Musk to watch Trump be inaugurated as the 47th president.
+Musk later stole the headlines following an appearance at a rally in which he made an “odd salute”.

 The outrage on the liberal enclave of BlueSky was palpable in the early hours of Thursday.